lenin-24/Dhaka-University/808/Python Encrytion Codes.md

 > 💡 The `:memory:` database is temporary and vanishes when the connection closes — useful for testing, not for persistent storage.

-<span style="color:blue;">Create a new Student table with fields: id, name, roll, password, salt.
+## Create a new Student table with fields: id, name, roll, password, salt.
 Take name, roll, and password as input from the console.
-Then hash the password after adding salt, save the hashed password and salt.</span>
+Then hash the password after adding salt, save the hashed password and salt.

 # Secure Student Registration with Salted Password Hashing